shuningjin/shuningjin.github.io/index.md

 <p class="about-text">
 <span class="fa fa-graduation-cap about-icon"></span>
-I am a senior student at the University of Minnesota Duluth.
-I am pursuing B.S. in Computer Science and Statistics.
+I graduated from University of Minnesota Duluth with B.S. in Computer Science and Statistics in May 2019.
 </p>

 <p class="about-text">